hopservices/metaflow-tools/aws/terraform/README.md

 Once the terraform executes, configure Metaflow using `metaflow configure import ./metaflow_config_<env>_<region>.json`

-### Default Batch Image
+### Custom Batch Image

-The generated Metaflow batch configuration sets `METAFLOW_BATCH_CONTAINER_IMAGE` and `METAFLOW_BATCH_CONTAINER_REGISTRY` to an ECR repository.
-The Metaflow batch image must be pushed into the repository before the first flow can be executed.
+A custom batch image can be used by setting the variable `enable_custom_batch_container_registry`.
+This will provision an ECR registry, adn the generated Metaflow batch configuration will have `METAFLOW_BATCH_CONTAINER_IMAGE` and `METAFLOW_BATCH_CONTAINER_REGISTRY` set to the ECR repository.
+The Metaflow batch image must then be pushed into the repository before the first flow can be executed.

 To do this, first copy the output of `metaflow_batch_container_image`.